Judge Gives Jussie Smollett's Defense Team More Time To Prepare Pre-Trial Arguments

 CHICAGO (AP) — A judge on Monday granted lawyers for Jussie Smollett more time to prepare arguments on several issues, including whether they can introduce a key witness’s previous conviction for battery.

 Cook County Judge James Linn Linn scheduled the next hearing in the case for Aug.
-26.READ MORE: Arab Americans in Illinois Will Finally Be Counted When They Get Their Vaccine
+26.READ MORE: LOCATED: Stacey Ammons, 31, Reported Missing From Morris

 But Linn also urged lawyers for Smollett and the special prosecutor’s office to get prepared for a trial or other resolution to the charges that the actor staged a racist and homophobic attack in 2019.